JoakimLandstrom/todo-react-app/README.md

 $ npm start
 ```

-Then open http://localhost:3000/ to see your app.
+Then open http://localhost:3000/ to see your app. :rocket:
 <br>
 The page will reload automatically if you make edits.